Post Traumatic Stress Disorder routines are crucial for the progress of one’s recovery.

 - Take children to school or walk them to the bus stop (if applicable)

 Start with three tasks and build from there.
-In just a few short weeks you will notice a huge difference in your loved one.
-They will feel more stable and positive.
-Furthermore don’t forget to take care of yourself too.
+In just a few short weeks you will notice a huge difference.
+Someone with PTSD will feel more stable and positive.
+Furthermore, don’t forget to take care of yourself too.
 You cannot care for anyone else until you first care for yourself.
 Think of an enriching routine for yourself if you do not already have one.
 What could you change in your routine to better care for yourself?
 What could be added to encourage a better version of yourself?
+Before you go, check out these articles on other PTSD routines:

 Like what you read?
 Don’t forget share this post and to Subscribe and get lots more!